antoniosh97/Recommender-System-2023/README.md

 1. Implicit: We only know the historical data whether the user watch the movie or not.
 The data can be represented as 0 and 1 format that 0 means un-watch and 1 means watch.
 2. Explicit: Users explicitly rate all the movie they watch in the past.
 The data can be represented in discrete range, e.g 1, 2, · · · , 5.

-Factorization Machine (FM) is designed to combine Support Vector Machine (SVM) and MF.
+[Factorization Machine](https://arxiv.org/pdf/2203.11026.pdf) (FM) is designed to combine Support Vector Machine (SVM) and MF.
 It can handle large sparse data and subsumes MF and SVD++.
 FM does not only use first-order feature linear components but also second-order (cross-product) of the features to capture more potential relationship inside the features.
-Suppose we have x as input matrix (rating and other features) and ˆy as output.
+Suppose we have x as input matrix (rating and other features) and $\hat{y}$ as output.
 2-way FM can be written as equation24 which only concerns first-order and second-order feature interactions.
 An example of the input and output data format as figure.

 ![Image](Management/README_images/FactorizationMachine.png)
 <p align="center"> Example of FM’s input and output data format. </p>